Tanjirondr/TeamCommunicator/README.md

-TeamCommunicator is a Flask-based web application designed to enhance team communication and collaboration.
-It serves as a platform where team members can exchange messages, share files, and manage tasks efficiently.
-The project emphasizes simplicity and user-friendliness, ensuring that team communication is streamlined and effective.
-By leveraging the Flask framework, TeamCommunicator facilitates easy setup, customization, and deployment, making it an ideal choice for teams looking to improve their communication workflows.
+### TeamCommunicator

+TeamCommunicator is a web application for employees to submit requests and leave comments.
+It uses TypeScript for the frontend, Python for the backend, and Go for handling performance-critical operations.

+**Setup Instructions:**

+1. **Backend**:
+   - Navigate to the backend directory, set up a Python virtual environment, install dependencies, and run the Flask application.

+2. **Frontend**:
+   - Navigate to the frontend directory, install dependencies using npm, and start the development server.

+3. **Performance Operations**:
+   - Navigate to the performance directory, initialize the Go project, and run the Go application.

+**Features**:

+- Submit and view requests
+- Add comments to requests
+- Efficiently handle concurrent requests